 During the War of Independence between 1775-1783, the rebellious colonies (including the former Dutch colony) were actively supported by the Dutch Republic in their fight against Britain.
 Especially with weapons smuggled to America via the Caribbean.
 The reprisals of the English were tough and economically it cost the Republic dearly.

 It goes without saying, diplomats of the American colonies tried to persuade countries to officially recognize the independence of the Republic of the United States of America.
 Province Friesland was the first state within the Dutch Republic to vote for recognition.
 That was on February 26, 1782.
 On April 19, 1782, the Dutch Republic recognized the independence, and was the second in the world to do so.
 The Kingdom of France was quicker than Province Friesland, and had recognized the independence of America on February 6, 1778 already.
-The driving forces in Friesland to recognise the States were Coert Lambertus van Beyma from Harlingen, and Johan Casparus Bergsma from Dokkum.
-On August 31, 1782, the newspaper the Independent Gazetteer reported that the people in Friesland were celebrating the independence of the United States and in the town of Franeker even with fireworks (Dijkstra 2021).
+The driving forces in Friesland to recognise the States were Coert Lambertus van Beyma from the town of Harlingen, and Johan Casparus Bergsma from the the town of Dokkum.
+On August 31, 1782, the newspaper the Independent Gazetteer reported that the people in the province of Friesland were celebrating the independence of the United States and in the town of Franeker even with fireworks (Dijkstra 2021).

 A typical Dutch historic frame is that unofficially, however, the Dutch Republic had recognized the States on November 16, 1776 already.
 So, before France.
 That was when the Dutch cordially greeted the American ship Andrew Doria from Saint Eustatius with eleven gunshots.
 An act that already infuriated proud Great Britain, then still at war with the Continental Army of America.